turingschool/md_launch_curriculum/lessons/mod1/Debugging.md

 ## Removing Breakpoints

 When you are done debugging, you will want to remove the breakpoints you have placed; you do not want to keep breakpoints in any final project.
 You can remove a breakpoint by clicking on it again.
-Or, if you are unsure of where your breakpoint(s) is, you can use the 'Delete All Breakpoints' option under the Debug menu.
+Or, if you are unsure of where your breakpoint(s) is, you can use the `Delete All Breakpoints` option under the Debug menu.

 ![](/images/Mod1/ideanddebugging/DeleteAllBreakpoints.png)